heroku/devcenter-spring-mvc-hibernate/spring-mvc-hibernate.md

     Receiving objects: 100% (205/205), 98.55 KiB, done.
     Resolving deltas: 100% (93/93), done.

+This will check out the completed app.
+To step back to the starting point, do:

+    :::term
+    $ git revert starting-point

-If you do this, skip forward to "Modify Database Configuration".
+Now you can skip forward to "Modify Database Configuration".

 ### Option 2.
 Create the App Using Spring Roo